 4. 1875 Issue 178; hard paper, same color and design as 183;

 5. 1870 Issue without grill 146; hard paper, color is light or reddish brown;

 6. 1873 Issue 157; hard paper, sometimes shows a secret mark (under the scroll to the left of “US” there is a small diagonal line.
-It seldom shows clearly, if at all, and Scott assigns a different value to it if it is without the secret mark).
+It seldom shows clearly, if at all, and Number assigns a different value to it if it is without the secret mark).
 When the secret mark is not present, it can only be differentiated from the 1870 ungrilled issue by the color, which is always darker brown;

 Tip – This stamp is found on ribbed paper and actually is the value of the 1873 Issue that is most often seen with this paper variety.
 Ribbed paper is considered unique to the 1873-75 Issues produced by Continental Banknote Company, even though a few copies have been reported on the 2c 1870 ungrilled stamp as well.
 Ribbed paper is difficult for many collectors/dealers to see as it is only really visible by viewing the stamp across reflected light so that the light is directed downward at the stamp which is held at a slight diagonal angle between your eyes and the light.
-All of the values which exist on ribbed paper are a premium in Scott, which is why it pays to be able to identify it.
+All of the values which exist on ribbed paper are a premium in Number, which is why it pays to be able to identify it.
 And the “grand prize” is the fact that the only reported copy of the 24c 1873 Issue 164 is on ribbed paper (see further discussion under 24c values).

 7. 1870 Issue with “H” Grill 135; on hard paper;

 8. 1870 Issue with “I” Grill 135A; hard paper;

 9. Special Printings.